 And therefore, it evokes a higher thermal response to curb hunger and boosts your metabolism.
-For people with diabetes, the supplement is very helpful in controlling the condition.
+Thus, for people with diabetes, the supplement is very helpful in controlling the condition.

 Are Protein Shakes good for you?

 Protein shakes have been around for years.
-While the FDA does not regulate most of them, I feel like protein shakes are at the very bottom of the list when it comes to potential concerns regarding the unregulated products.
+While the FDA does not regulate most of them, I feel like protein shakes are at the very bottom of the list regarding potential concerns regarding unregulated products.

 Research has been going on for years to determine the advantages and disadvantages of protein shake consumption.
 And I’m sure if you look hard enough, you could probably find some disadvantages or concerns with using protein shakes.

-The other 99% of the time, studies show that protein shakes are good for you if used correctly, have little to no side-effects, and overall are a suitable product for consumption.
-If you can find a study that says protein shakes should not be consumed, they probably also study how smoking is good for you.
+The other 99% of the time, studies show that protein shakes are good for you if used correctly, have little to no side effects, and overall is a suitable product for consumption.
+If you can find a study that says and should not consume protein shakes, they probably also study how smoking is good for you.
 Really, look it up.
 You’ll find studies that show smoking is good for reducing anxiety, stress and good for weight loss.
 All of which is true, but not the aspects you should be focusing on.
 But I’m getting off track here.

 The other thing you need to consider when choosing a protein shake is the contents.
-Some protein shakes use large quantities of sugar or sweetener to improve flavor, which can trigger blood sugar spikes.
+For example, some protein shakes use large quantities of sugar or sweetener to improve flavor, triggering blood sugar spikes.

-Be sure to select a protein that is low in sugar and doesn’t contain a bunch of artificial sweeteners.
-The protein shakes I prefer has less than 5 grams of sugar.
-While the FDA doesn’t typically regulate these, I would suggest sticking with a big name brand that does some testing.
+Be sure to select a low in sugar protein and doesn’t contain a bunch of artificial sweeteners.
+The protein shakes I prefer have less than 5 grams of sugar.
+While the FDA doesn’t typically regulate these, I suggest sticking with a big-name brand that does some testing.
 I personally feel like some of the smaller, cheaper brands are more likely to do whatever they can to produce a product for as low a cost as possible.
 That raises a red flag in my head, and I would recommend you be aware of this potential too.

 Most people think of adding muscle and bulking up when it comes to drinking protein shakes.
 While this is a try, protein shakes can actually help with weight loss too.